 She received her Master of Music degree with Merit from the Royal Academy of Music in London, UK.
 While in London, Chelsea engaged in educational outreach through the RAM Open Academy program and had the great opportunity of working with children through distinguished charities and outreach organizations such as Spitalfields Music, Ignite (Wigmore Hall), and English Touring Opera.
 Her MMus project, which received the mark of Distinction, took her to several countries to study flute and its role in folk music from around the world.
 She also took part in a charity which brought music instruction to children in the Zanskar region of the Himalayas.
 All of these experiences have shaped her into a versatile performer and teacher.

 A native of Lansing, Michigan, Chelsea began playing flute at the age of 10.
 Her first concerto performance was at the age of 16 and afterwards she began studying at Michigan State University where she received her Bachelor of Music with High Honor.
 Her teachers include Richard Sherman, Kate Hill, and Patricia Morris.
 She has also worked with esteemed flutists William Bennett, Gareth Davies, Emily Beynon, Walfrid Kujala, Sharon Sparrow, Jeanne Baxtresser, and Lorna McGhee.
-She currently resides in Alabama with her husband and fellow musician, Ben Buergel.
+She currently resides in Texas with her husband and fellow musician, Ben Buergel.